abhiramvarma92/micronaut-cassandra-sample/README.md

 3) cqlsh

 =====================Sample APIs =====================
-1) POST request for adding new object
+1) POST request for adding new User
   Request :  http://<ip>:<port>/createStoreUser
   RequestMethod: POST
    definition: This is user for sample user creation